Empire V: Analysis

 The world of vampires in the novel is only a backdrop, the presence of which is due, among other things, to the trends prevailing in popular culture at the time of the novel's writing.

 In fact, the supernatural component can be removed without losing its meaning, and then it turns out that Pelevin is simply describing modern society.
 The vampires are the world's elite, the main beneficiaries of consumer society.
 People are the "plebs," who provide the basis for the elites' comfortable existence.

 It is thanks to the "plebs" that the elites are constantly sucking up money.
 Well, the Chaldeans are the ideologists of all this outrage, standing in the service of the elites and influencing the minds of the plebs with the help of the media.
 The permanent brainwashing does not allow us to go beyond the existing paradigm of thinking.
 The result is a rather believable and skillful reflection of reality, which is what art is supposed to do.

 The described state of affairs has a philosophical basis.
 The key concepts are the previously mentioned discourse and glamour, the content of which is disclosed in some detail in the novel (although no clear definitions are given).

 The novel also raises fundamental ontological questions, an attempt to answer which is made through the description of the structure and peculiarities of the human brain.

+Adaptation

+The novel was adapted into a film directed by Victor Ginzburg and starring Pavel Tabakov alongside Oxxxymiron.
+It will premier at the Fantasia International Film Festival in July 2023.
+The Russian government refused to release a distribution permit for the film in 2022, effectively banning it in the country.